akshit619/Integrations-using-OAuth-2.0/README.md

 - Designed endpoints to retrieve and handle data dynamically from each platform.

 ### 3. Frontend Integration
-- Enhanced the React-based frontend to support seamless interaction with HubSpot, Notion, and AirTable integrations.
+- Built the React-based frontend to support seamless interaction with HubSpot, Notion, and AirTable integrations.
 - Built and updated JavaScript files (`hubspot.js`, `notion.js`, and `airtable.js`) to connect the UI with backend functionality.
 - Ensured a user-friendly experience for managing integration workflows.